steamship-core/langchain-production-starter/README.md

 # Multi-Modal LangChain agents in Production

-This started projects contains the necessary scaffolding to deploy LangChain Agents with memory and connect them to Telegram.
+This starter project contains the necessary scaffolding to deploy LangChain Agents with memory and connect them to Telegram.

 ## 🚀 Features